 15 Yet thou shalt be brought down to hell, to the sides of the pit.

-Now this is actually a prophesy of Babylon’s downfall—this is judgment against the king of the Babylonians.
-But it is allegorical (symbolic) of Lucifer’s downfall, because the king of Babylon became a king that was driven by the spirit of Lucifer or Satan, and exhaled himself against God.
+Now, this is actually a prophecy of Babylon’s downfall—this is judgment against the king of Babylon.
+But it is allegorical (symbolic) of Lucifer’s downfall, because the king of Babylon became a king who was driven by the spirit of Lucifer or Satan, and exhaled himself – rebelled against God.

 12 Son of man, take up a lamentation upon the king of Tyrus, and say unto him, Thus saith the Lord GOD;